THE ROCKER'S TOP BANDS!

 Diary Of A Madman became one of my all time favorite albums; with the song Diary Of A Madman becoming one of my new personal favorite tunes.

 During Christmas break from Boot Camp I was very fortunate to stay with a fellow boot-camper and his family near San Diego.
-Low and behold guess who just happened to be playing in concert nearby on my time off?
-Ozzy Osbourne with Randy Rhodes on guitar!
+Lo and behold guess who just happened to be playing in concert nearby on my time off?
+OZZY OSBOURNE WITH RANDY RHODES ON GUITAR!
 Yes, I was there… witnessing one of the last performances of the late, great Randy Rhodes!
-I remember the castle backdrop, Ronnie The Dwarf, and being blown away by the sheer volume and intensity of Randy in all his glory.
+I remember the castle backdrop, Ronnie The Dwarf being chased around by Ozzy The Madman, and also being blown away by the sheer volume and intensity of Randy Rhodes in all his glory.

 Life After Death Of A Guitar Hero!